Lykoi Maine Coon Mix: Appearance, Traits & Does This Mix Really Exist?

 Health And Lifespan

 Maine Coons and Lykois are both generally healthy breeds, but each carries its own genetic predispositions.
+Find out what these health weaknesses are in our Maine Coon Health and Wellness guide.

 Maine Coons can develop hypertrophic cardiomyopathy (HCM), a heart condition common in large breeds, as well as hip dysplasia and spinal muscular atrophy (SMA).